sigathi/ha_vvs/README.md

     * **Max Connections:** How many upcoming trips to fetch (default: 3).
     * **Route Type:** Optimize for Time, Interchanges, or Walking.

+Note: If multiple stations with the same name exists, the search just shows one.
+In this case, you can chose the correct station from [this](./custom_components/vvs/vvspy/enums/stations.py) list and copy the full name (including _1 or similar) to the search field.

 ## Entities

 The integration creates one sensor per route: